OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/fa/divs.md

 ---
 title: divs
-description: This documentation page provides explanation about the usage, and parameters of the 'divs' function in showing historical dividends of a company.
+description: "This documentation page provides explanation about the usage, and parameters" of the 'divs' function in showing historical dividends of a company.
 keywords:
 - divs function